KunVinn/CTM-Clock/README.md

 ### Project inspirations

-- **KunVinn/CTM-Clock** (https://github.com/KunVinn/CTM-Clock) — the original cosmological clock with five-tone music; this project is a direct descendant with restructured content and an expanded knowledge base
+- **KunVinn/CTM-Clock** (https://github.com/KunVinn/CTM-Clock) — the original cosmological clock with five-tone music and hover-scaling labels; this project is a direct descendant with restructured content and an expanded knowledge base
 - **AI-HPC-Research-Team/TCM_knowledge_graph** (https://github.com/AI-HPC-Research-Team/TCM_knowledge_graph) — the TCMM taxonomy used on the Knowledge Graph page
 - **FWD/福沃德 八卦时钟** — visual reference for the 太极 + 八卦 + 氣 center
 - **医砭 yibian.hopto.org** — authoritative point-list reference linked from each meridian verse